 “And they’ve gone through this whole journey with us, so for us to have them by our side in Sydney it’s just a chance for us to make them proud of us again.”

-John is excited to once again see Michelle take part in the Games; “I was fortunate enough to watch last year and it means the absolute world to us because I’ve seen Michelle at her lowest and now to see her flourish amongst everybody else who is going through the same situation,” he says.
+Speaking at the time John was excited to once again see Michelle take part in the Games; “I was fortunate enough to watch last year and it means the absolute world to us because I’ve seen Michelle at her lowest and now to see her flourish amongst everybody else who is going through the same situation."

 “It’s amazing for us to get together and watch this and to see her get out of the house and smile and just be herself again.